 If Spring was a dessert this would be what it looked and tasted like!
+It's an easy, pound cake with fresh strawberry flavor baked in a bundt pan!

 Don't want to scroll through the page to get to the recipe?
 Use the table of contents to click on the section you want to go to.

-- Tastes just like it has fresh berries, but no strawberry extract is needed
+- Tastes just like it has fresh berries, but no strawberry extract is needed.

 This easy strawberry bundt cake can be made into loaves, layer cakes, a strawberry shortcake, and even a full wedding cake.
 It is the perfect dessert for the strawberry lover in your life—and, the perfect way to make any day feel like a special occasion.